Michalis Konstantinou: Panathinaikos

-Olympiakos
+Olympiacos

 As an Olympiacos player he won with his team the double for 2005/06 and made it two in his career.
 At the Greek Cup final in 2005/06, where Olympiacos beat AEK Athens 3–0, Konstantinou scored Olympiacos' first goal.
 He also notably scored a late strike to make it 1–2 in the early season league victory of Olympiacos against AEK Athens (final score 1–3) and a crowd-pleaser against his former team, Panathinaikos, to make it 3–1 (match ended 3–2).
 He became for the second consecutive time champion again with Olympiakos in 2007, even though the season was full of personal injuries and bad luck, he still managed to perform well on some important matches, most notably scoring on the away Champions League match at Shakhtar Donetsk.
-During the 2007–2008 season, he has suffered from injuries and has lost his starting position to Darko Kovacevic.
-It was the last season at Olympiakos.
+During the 2007–2008 season, he has suffered from injuries and has lost his starting position to Darko Kovačević.
+It was the last season at Olympiacos.

-Iraklis Thessaloniki
+Return to Iraklis

-Konstantinou started the 2008–09 season in Greece at Iraklis where he started his career in Greece in 1997.
+Konstantinou started the 2008–09 season in Greece at Iraklis, where he started his career in Greece in 1997.
 He spent some seasons at Iraklis before going to Panathinaikos back in 1997.
 Here he played 13 matches of which he scored three goals.

-Omonoia Nicosia
+Omonia

 Halfway through the 2008–2009 season, Konstantinou was transferred to Cyprus to play for Omonia.
-During the 2009–2010 season, he scored several goals for the club, including in derbies against rivals APOEL, Anorthosis, and Apollon.
-After taking a leadership and mentor role with the team in his first full season in 2010, Konstantinou helped Omonoia to win its 20th Cypriot Championship and in the club he found his couch Takis Lemonis that was also his coach in Olympiacos.
+During the 2009–2010 season, he scored several goals for the club, including in derbies against rivals APOEL, Anorthosis, and Apollon Limassol.
+After taking a leadership and mentor role with the team in his first full season in 2010, Konstantinou helped Omonoia to win its 20th Cypriot Championship after reuniting with Takis Lemonis, who was also his coach at Olympiacos.